1980–81 Port Vale F.C. season: Cup competitions

 In the FA Cup, Vale advanced past Bradford City with a 4–2 win, the Chamberlain brothers in deadly form.
 "Bantams" manager George Mulhall said "it could have been ten!".
 With Harrison injured, Vale then used Derby County loanee keeper Steve Cherry in a 'magnificent' 1–1 draw with Burnley at Turf Moor.
-Vale then finished off the Third Division outfit at home with a 2–0 win in front of a season-high crowd of 7,722.
-Drawn against Isthmian League side Enfield in the Third Round, they drew 1–1 at Vale Park before they 'died in shame' with a 3–0 defeat in the replay.
-This was the first time the Vale had been knocked out of the competition by a non-league club since Gainsborough Trinity beat them 2–1 in 1937.
+Vale then finished off the Third Division club at home with a 2–0 win in front of a season-high crowd of 7,722.
+Drawn against Isthmian League side Enfield in the third round, they drew 1–1 at Vale Park before they 'died in shame' with a 3–0 defeat in the replay.
+This was the first time the Vale had been knocked out of the competition by a non-League club since Gainsborough Trinity beat them 2–1 in 1937.
 Port Vale were Enfield's third scalp of the season after Barnsley and Hereford United.
-The loss came in front of the television cameras, and was particularly humiliating as Enfield's keeper had a quiet afternoon and Cherry gifted Enfield their second goal with a horrible miskick.
+The loss came in front of the television cameras.
+It was particularly humiliating as Enfield's keeper had a quiet afternoon, and Cherry gifted Enfield their second goal with a horrible miskick.

 In the League Cup, Neville Chamberlain scored after only fifty seconds in a 3–2 home defeat by Tranmere Rovers.
 Vale then beat 1–0 at Prenton Park to exit the competition on away goals.